 For example, he demonstrated that the complex cerebral hemispheres, which we associate with the highest level of mental process, consciousness, “closely resemble” those lesser structures, the ganglia or nerve centers which we associate with the lowest processes, reflex action.
 The operations of the cerebral hemispheres constitute an “obverse reflection of ganglionic action” (Mental Evolution 35).
 This is to say, there are compelling physiological analogies between both the highest level of mental functioning and the lowest.
 These structural analogies permitted him effectively to erase the differences: “There can,” he says, “be no reasonable doubt that the mode of their operation is substantially the same” (35).

 Given this parallel structure, Romanes needed different criteria, preferring common sense analogies that amounted to a “we will know it when we see it” approach.
 For example, rational choice: If “the distinctive element of mind is consciousness, the test of consciousness is the presence of choice,” and the evidence of choice is uncertainty (18).
 But here again, Romanes declined to explain the criteria, or explained it rather circularly.
 We use, he says, choice to describe those actions performed “by agents who in virtue of the non-mechanical nature of these actions prove themselves to be mental, or by agents already recognized as mental i.e., by agents who have already proved themselves to be mental by performing other actions” of a “nonmechanical or unforeseeable nature” (Mental Evolution 19, emphasis added).
 In short, just as consciousness is something we have without having to establish that we have it, the actions of any “nonmechanical” agent are, “we feel assured,” attributable to choice simply by virtue of their nonmechanical nature.
 We wouldn’t, for example, ever mistake a complex machine for a conscious one, despite that it may be impossible to predict the result of its actions, because we a priori identify complex machines as non-mental.
 The impossibility of predicting its choices doesn’t affect our ability to doubt its mind because we operate, he thought, with a common-sense understanding of mind.
-A machine, first of all, is not an organism, and second, would stretch the analogy too far to attribute mind to it.
+A machine is not an organism, and second, would stretch the analogy too far to attribute mind to it.

 But whereas a machine might provide the absolute limit of mind by virtue of its mechanical nature, the same cannot be said of a sea anemone.
 Even an anemone “chooses” among stimuli, such as when it fails to react when struck forcibly with jets of water, but does react when its arms come into contact with a solid body (Romanes, Mental Evolution 51-52).
 The anemone’s “choice” to grab at the stimulus of a physical body but not at the motion of water is just the most primitive expression of reason.
 Romanes further argued that even something that seems definitively without mind, such as the nervous apparatus of the stomach, might be said to learn to adapt its behavior according to the “requirements of its individual experience” to a degree “that were the organ an organism we might be in danger of regarding it as dimly intelligent” (21).
 In this way even the behaviors of things “not concerned in the phenomena of consciousness,” such as stomachs, might nevertheless deductively suggest the presence of mind.